BuilderIO/nextjs-builder-edge-personalization/README.md

 1. Click **Add Builder to an existing site or app**.

-1. When Builder asks you which ecommerce platform you use, select **None**.
+1. When Builder asks you which e-commerce platform you use, select **None**.

 1. Name your new space by entering "My Next.js App" and click **Create**.